davis-adam-m/hex-chess/README.md

 Future versions:
 * Implement different pieces with different movement rules
-* lay with other underlying polygons, particularly interested in decagons/pentagons but this would probably require a very different implementation.
+* Play with other underlying polygons, particularly interested in decagons/pentagons but this would probably require a very different implementation.